Baton Rouge Perio Logo

 THE BENEFITS INCLUDE:

 • Plaque removal.
-Tartar (also referred to as calculus) and plaque buildup, both above and below the gum line, can result in serious periodontal problems.
+Tartar (also referred to as calculus) and plaque buildup, both above and below the gum line, can result in serious periodontal concerns.
 Unfortunately, even with a proper home brushing and flossing routine, it can be impossible to remove all debris, bacteria, and deposits from gum pockets.
 The experienced eye of a dentist or hygienist using specialized dental equipment is necessary to catch potentially damaging buildup.

 • A healthier-looking smile.
 Stained and yellowed teeth can dramatically decrease the esthetics of a smile.
 Prophylaxis is an effective treatment in ridding the teeth of these unsightly stains.